Seekatar/seekatar.github.io/_posts/2024-08-10-create-pipeline.md

 ![image]({{ page.cover }}){: width="{{ site.imageWidth }}" }

-> This a little helper blog to show how you create a YAML pipeline in Azure DevOps.
+> This a little helper post to show how you create a YAML pipeline in Azure DevOps.
 I reference this in my blog series about YAML pipelines.

 Here are the step-by-step instructions to create a new pipeline in Azure DevOps.